pstlo/Navigator/readme.md

 or use the provided batch file

-Created by Mike Pistolesi <br />
+Created by Mike Pistolesi \
-art by Collin Guetta / @guetta.rt on instagram
+art by Collin Guetta / @guetta.rt on instagram \
+OST coming soon!